 In a diagrammatic sense, Figure A below shows the environment, and Figure B shows the person (P) and goal (G) in which they are trying to achieve.
 The dotted line notes the different spaces they must go through during life-shaping them in different ways.
-Individuals may have the same goal, but the field or environment to get there may be greenery or plantings, into a space increase joy and comfort, thus relaxation assist with the mitigation of stress while vitamin D storage, leads to higher productivity, helps with decreasing depression or anxiety felt by individuals.
-Exposure to views of nature also boosts positive moods and decreases those that are
+Individuals may have the same goal, but the field or environment to get there may be greenery or plantings, into a space increase joy and comfort, thus promoting productivity.
+Adaptability allows for a range ecreasing depression or anxiety felt by individuals.
+Exposure to views of engagement in building occupants. of nature also boosts positive moods and decreases those that are